Skip to main content

 In addition, the class counts used in these calculations are completed monthly up until the last school month that ends before April 15th of the school year.
 Since the class counts are taken on a monthly basis, moving TK students into a different classroom temporarily would not ensure statutory compliance, nor would it protect a local educational agency from receiving an audit finding.

-Can a local educational agency (LEA) split one adult between two Transitional Kindergarten (TK) classrooms each day to meet the adult-to-student ratio requirements?
-(Updated 09-Sep-2024)
+16. Can a school district or charter school split one adult between two Transitional Kindergarten (TK) classrooms each day to meet the adult-to-student ratio requirements?
+(Updated 08-Aug-2025)

 No. An adult cannot be counted in two TK classrooms at the same time.
 To count an adult for the purposes of the ratio, they must be physically present in the classroom (Education Code Section 48000(g)(2)).